 Don’t forget to turn Two-Factor authentication on if your Bitcoin wallet or exchange supports it.
 You’ll either be asked to provide a unique code via Google Authenticator, or biometric identification such as a fingerprint.

 6. Use New Bitcoin Address for Each Transaction

-One of the more popular Bitcoin wallets are hardware (HD) wallets, which allow you to generate a new receiving address every time you receive Bitcoins.
+Some anonymous bitcoin wallets will allow you to generate a new receiving address every time you have to receive Bitcoins.

 Using a new address for every new transaction may prove confusing at times, but it’s a good practice nonetheless.
 Why, you ask?

 That’s because with different addresses being used each time, it would be a lot harder to link those transactions back to you.

 Bitcoin is pseudonymous.
 Bitcoin transactions use a ‘bitcoin address’ which can be a pseudonym (fake name).
 Although the transactions are publicly visible, no one knows the transactor’s identity.
 If a new address is created for each transaction, then it is practically anonymous.